5 “Dos” to Get Out of Debt

 Take a look at where you spend your money and set a milestone goal to learn new habits that get you the most bang for your buck.
 The more you can free up from non-essential living expenses, the more you can devote to getting out of debt faster.
 And, the faster you pay off debt, the more money you save in interest and fees.

 Figure out what your spending habits are, and how you might change them to get out of debt.
-This online class on Redesigning Your Financial Habits is a great place to start.
+The online class, Redesigning Your Financial Habits is a great place to start.
 In about half an hour, you will learn some of the science behind habits, identify your spending habits, and make a plan to retool them to work for you.

 The simple act of imagining your future can help bring it about.
 Olympic athletes use this mental visualization technique to help them win.
 You can do it, too – for free – from your living room.
 Find a quiet spot, and imagine, in great detail, what it feels like to be debt-free.
 Use all your senses and emotions.